159「世を思い嘆きいさいつまた奮いむら雲の光はわれに勝速日して。」- 植芝盛平

 Translation1

 “Brooding about the world, grieving—come now—when, again, shall one rouse oneself again?
-Through rifted clouds’ shining light, swift-victory sun gleams—upon me!” – Morihei Ueshiba
+Through rifted clouds’ shining light, swift-victory sun gleams—upon me!” – Ueshiba Morihei

 Waka Translation1